-So you’ve been evacuated, and need a place to stay, where do you go?
+So you’ve been evacuated, and need a place to stay or you must stay in your car.
+Where do you go?
 Your local officials advertise the locations of shelters on TV and radio news stations, via their mass-notification systems, and on their web pages, Twitter feeds, and Facebook pages.
 The Red Cross also notes the locations of open shelters on their web page, http://www.redcross.org/find-help.
 They also have several “apps” for Android and Apple smart phones with great emergency and preparedness information.

 What is an “Evacuation Center?”

 In some cases, especially if evacuations occur earlier in the day, an Evacuation Center will be opened instead of a full shelter.
 An Evacuation Center is basically a shelter without the cots.
 Evacuees can get information updates, snacks, and a place to hang out away from the danger.
 Some Evacuation Shelters convert to shelters if the need is there, but some don’t.

 What about My Animals?

 Shelters have to accommodate legitimate service animals, period.
 Beyond that, the difficulties surrounding sheltering people with their household animals led to the Pets Evacuation and Transportation Standards Act of 2006 (Public Law 109-308), also known as the Pets Act.
 The Act directed the Federal Emergency Management Agency (FEMA) to ensure that emergency plans “take into account the needs of individuals with household pets and service animals prior to, during, and following a major disaster or emergency.”

 In other words, take your pets with you when you evacuate.
 They are part of your family.
 Local governments are required to provide them with shelter, just as they must provide you shelter.
 But understand that they may be sheltered away from the Red Cross shelter, especially at first.
 You may be temporarily separated.